How to Meditate When Your Thoughts Are Racing

 Some beginners keep using the breath even when it feels stressful.
 Switch to sounds, feet, hands, or an open-eye visual point.
 Breath fogging a windowpane may feel grounding for one person and uncomfortable for another.

-Finally, do not expect every session to feel calm immediately.
-Some sessions feel busy from start to finish.
-The practical next step is still the same: notice and return.
+Finally, do not expect every session to feel calm right away.
+Some sessions feel busy from beginning to end, like standing under an airport queue sign while the line barely moves.
+One pattern we notice is that progress often shows up as a softer reaction to thinking, not as the sudden disappearance of thought.
+The next step is still simple: notice and return.

 Signs Your Racing-Thoughts Meditation Is Working